-A few days ago I commented on another brawl that had broken out in Taiwan's legislature, this time over the makeup of the country's Central Election Committee, and also noted that past legislative tactics have included not just brawls but the throwing of various things, and on at least one occasion the eating of a bill that the eater strongly opposed.
-After that post, I heard from scholar Michael Turton, at Chaoyang University in western Taiwan, who knows one hell of a lot more about the country's legislature than I do, and had a couple of points to make.
+A few days ago I commented on another brawl that had broken out in Taiwan’s legislature, this time over the makeup of the country’s Central Election Committee, and also noted that past legislative tactics have included not just brawls but the throwing of various things, and on at least one occasion the eating of a bill that the eater strongly opposed.
+After that post, I heard from scholar Michael Turton, at Chaoyang University in western Taiwan, who knows a hell of a lot more about the country’s legislature than I do, and had a couple of points to make.

-First, I had suggested that the CEC was not the most important thing to be brawling about, but Mr. Turton pointed out that Taiwan is still emerging from a time of authoritarian rule, and that the CEC is extremely important as the country's guarantor of fair elections.
-So, point taken -- given how our last few elections have gone (didn't someone offer to send international observers to Florida in 2000?), I probably should not have called this unimportant.
+First, I had suggested that the CEC was not the most important thing to be brawling about, but Mr. Turton pointed out that Taiwan is still emerging from a time of authoritarian rule, and that the CEC is extremely important as the country’s guarantor of fair elections.
+So, point taken—especially given how our last few elections have gone (didn’t someone offer to send international observers to Florida in 2000?), I should not have called this unimportant.

 Second, though, I told him we might have to agree to disagree about whether bill-eating is a good legislative strategy, but in the interest of fairness I will just post his comments on that particular issue, and let readers decide:

 Take the bill eating exercise.
 The DPP legislator stopped a critically dangerous piece of legislation by that simple act.
 In Taiwan there are five branches of government, and the opposition parties, working in concert with China, have paralyzed several of them, either by refusing to provide budgets, or by refusing to approve nominees (one of the narratives of the pro-China side is that Taiwan cannot govern itself).
 The opposition maintains a thin majority in the legislature, which is overly powerful in Taiwan’s unbalanced constitutional system.